MarcelMeurer/Azure-Starter-for-WVD/README.md

 - The effective time of deallocating sessions varies because of the different actions, caches, and triggering the cronjob.
 It can take twice of the configured time of config:autoDeallocateMinutes or config:autoDeallocateCronJobMinutes.
 - Don't forget to update the solution.

+### Windows Virtual Desktop Spring Update

+The version from May the 10th supports the WVD Spring update.
+To activate the spring update configure the following settings on the web app running WVD Starter.

+- config:featureMode
+  0=Fall update only, 1=Spring and Fall update, 2=Spring update only

 ### Update your deployment to the newest version

 Azure App Starter for WVD can be updated from GitHub very quickly.
-Open the web app in the Azure portal, navigate to "Deploymen Center" and click "Refresh".
+Open the web app in the Azure portal, navigate to "Deployment Center" and click "Refresh".
 This pulls a newer version from the repo to update the app.

 ![Install-WVDStarter-15](images/Install-WVDStarter-15.png)